RNIB-MediaAndCulture/Gaming_Devkit/Devkit.md

 Colour coding is a good way to communicate information, but it should not be the only mechanism used because it may be inaccessible to people who are colour blind.

-> [!NOTE]
-> Is this addressed elsewhere?
-If so we can take it out here.

 Consider where accessibility can be the default.
 A good example is using sound design to communicate information.
 If a player can tell what type of attack is coming (high, low, unblockable etc) from the sound it makes then a blind player can react accordingly without having to change any settings.
 This simplifies menus, gives blind players a better experience and may even benefit sighted players who don’t realise that they are also reacting to the audio as well as the visual information.

 ## 5  Building on previous work